xraypy/xraylarch/doc/installation.rst

 .. note::

-   Automatic updates using XAS Viewer have been unreliable for a long time, and can cause a non-working system, especially on Windows.
+   Automatic updates using Larix (was XAS Viewer) have been unreliable for a long time, and can cause a non-working system, especially on Windows.

-With version 0.9.70,these notifications about updates are now informational and do not prompt for an immediate update.
+With version 0.9.70 and later, these notifications about updates are now informational and do not prompt for an immediate update.
 In addition, there is now a desktop shortcut called "Larch Updater" which will run the update `pip` command above.

 Installing the development version